ABZ-Aaron/SQL-Tutorials/README.md

 We learned we can calculate fields on-the-fly without altering database data itself

 One use for this is concatenation.
-Another is running maths operations on retrieved data
+Another is running maths operations on retrieved data.

+Here's some operators:

 * Division ( / )
 * Addition ( + )
 * Subtraction ( - )
 * Multiplication ( * )

+If we want to change the order or precedence, we can use parentheses (like we would in Maths).

 <img src="https://github.com/ABZ-Aaron/SQL-Tutorials/blob/master/Maths.png">